jasper-zheng/nn_terrain/ReadMe.md

 ## Compatibility

 This external works with [nn_tilde v1.5.6 (torch v2.0.0/2.0.1)](https://github.com/acids-ircam/nn_tilde/releases/tag/v1.5.6).
 If you have a `nn~` built from another torch version, you might have to build this yourself.
 See the [Build Instructions](BuildInstructions.md) documentation.

+We only have MaxMSP version at the moment, sorry.
+Windows and arm64 macOS supported.

 ## Installation

+### macOS

+Uncompress the `.tar.gz` file in the `Package` folder of your Max installation, which is usually in `~/Documents/Max 9/Packages/`.

+Reopen Max and you can find all nn.terrain objects.
+You might get a quarantine warning, proceed will disable this warning.
+If they still have trouble opening, or doesn't work correctly with nn_tilde, you might want to build the externals yourself, see [Build Instructions](BuildInstructions.md).

+### Windows

+Uncompress the `.tar.gz` file in the `Package` folder of your Max installation, which is usually in `~/Documents/Max 9/Packages/`.

+Copy all `.dll` files in the package next to the ˋMax.exeˋ executable (if you have already done this for nn_tilde, you don't need to do this again).

 ## Usage
 Here we briefly walk through the features/functionalities, while detailed walkthroughs can be found in the `.maxhelp` help file for each object.